etiennedevaux/planner/README.md

 #### 3.1.7.2 Geo-Location Data

 The site is aimed at users with a wide range of mapping skills.
-Even for experienced commercial pilots precise mapping data is often not available for target locations, especially as commissioning clients do not generally know the co-ordinates for the filming locations.
-However, all UK locations are covered by a postcode, e.g. SW1A 1AA (Buckingham Palace) or SW19 5AG (Wimbledon All England Lawn Tennis).
+Even for experienced commercial pilots precise mapping data is often not available for target locations, especially as commissioning clients do not generally know the latitude and longitude for the filming locations.

+However, this site targets the use of drones in the UK, and all UK locations are covered by a postcode, e.g. SW1A 1AA (Buckingham Palace) or SW19 5AG (Wimbledon All England Lawn Tennis).

 The UK Royal Mail manages the postcode database, and makes the information, which in includes latitude and longitude for all postcodes, available via a public API.

 Accessing this API so that the user can enter a postcode and be given a mappable latitude and longitude is a key function from which following information draws.